 ‘Magseed® localisation’ is the technique developed to allow radiologists and surgeons to mark and remove small and early stage breast cancers with incredible precision.

-The removal of the Magseed® marker can take as little as 5 minutes but the overall duration of your surgery will depend on the additional procedure you may be having.
+The removal of the Magseed® marker can take as little as five minutes but the overall duration of your surgery will depend on the additional procedure you may be having.

 This differs from country to country.
 There are many assessments of seed localisation that have shown significant cost savings for the hospital.
 Follow this link to get in touch with your nearest sales distribution partner directly.